teddylun/teddylun/README.md

 <h3> 👨🏻‍💻 About Me </h3>

-- 🔭 &nbsp; I’m currently reviewing algorithm.
+- 💼 &nbsp; Full stack developer from 🇭🇰 Hong Kong, currently live in 🇬🇧 United Kingdom.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
-- 🎓 &nbsp; Studying Computer Engineering.
+- 🎓 &nbsp; Graduated from HKUST in Computer Engineering.
-- 💼 &nbsp; Full stack web developer.
-- 🌱 &nbsp; Enthusiast in automating chores.
+- 🌱 &nbsp; Enthusiast in automating chores and reviewing algorithm
 - 👨‍🍳 &nbsp; Cooking at home | Netflix | listening music as hobbies/side hustles.
-- ☕ &nbsp; I belive, a perfect cup of coffee can be the ultimate solution for any stress.
+- ☕ &nbsp; I believe, a perfect cup of coffee can be the ultimate solution for any stress.

 ### 🛠 &nbsp;Tech Stack